 This is a support group designed for females ages 30+ who have difficulty setting boundaries and struggle with self worth.
 Participants will gain insight into how unhealthy childhood attachment styles have resulted in fear of asserting needs within adult relationships.
 Attendees will learn how to develop boundaries while confronting negative beliefs about the self.

 This is a support group designed for men ages 30+ who have struggled with reckless decision making, long standing patterns of self sabotage, and impaired relationships.
-Participants will be guided through discussions on examination of the unmet needs and unresolved issues that led you to past decisions.
+This group is appropriate for men who struggle with: Addiction to Substances and/or Alcohol and for those who may have engaged in patterns of infidelity.
+Participants will be guided through facilitated exercises which allow for an in- depth examination of unmet needs and unresolved issues that have resulted in patterns of destruction.

 This is a private, online support group for Licensed Psychotherapists (female, ages 35+) in private practice.
 This group is designed for clinicians who seek connection with others who may have experienced burnout from supporting others throughout the Pandemic.
 This virtual group meets once per week and will consist of designated topics.
 Group members will be given time to share experiences while exchanging vulnerability in an online space